-Reserve The Maple Shade Barn
+The Story of Maple Shade Barn

-In the spring of 2011, NYCHAPS began its newest phase of work: an expansion that provides a climate-controlled Research Room, which houses a library including genealogical materials, as well as giving shelter to large archeological and collection items.
+In the spring of 2011, NYCHAPS began its newest phase of work, an expansion that provides a climate-controlled Research Room, which houses a library including genealogical materials, as well as giving shelter to large archeological and collection items.
 Because we are not able to allow open research in the archives, we are pleased to offer access to our collection of historical documents through the NYCHAPS Archival Research Service.

 The final phase of the Maple Shade Barn will be a new 2,000 square-foot museum where NYCHAPS can tell the complete story of Northern York County.
 Included in this area will be space for permanent exhibits, rotating exhibits, and two alcoves that can easily be converted into period rooms.
 Once this phase is finished, NYCHAPS will have completed its master plan for the Maple Shade Barn.

 Questions, Comments, or Ideas?
 Contact us.